raigu/personal-code-validation/README.md

 # Motivation

 I needed a validation that states it fallows the official standard.
 I bought the standard from Estonian Centre for Standardisation and worked it through.

+I needed a package with long time support.
+It has no other dependencies and is tested against all supported PHP versions in [GitHub Acition](https://github.com/raigu/personal-code-validation/actions).

 # Install